-Revision Description A (03/31/78) Original release. В (07/20/79) This revision reflects CYBER Record Manager Advanced Access Methods Version 2.1.
+Revision Description A (03/31/78) Original release. в (07/20/79) This revision reflects CYBER Record Manager Advanced Access Methods Version 2.1.
 Major changes include the implementation of extended direct access and actual key files, and the operation of the FLBLOK utility.
 C (02/13/81) This revision moves most information on initial file organizations to appendix J, describes the creation and use of system data compression routines, and reflects miscellaneous technical and editorial changes at PSR level 528.
 D (05/14/82) This revision reflects the support of NOS Version 2.
 Major changes include the alteration of FLBLOK utility output and an addition to appendix G on buffer allocation.
 This revision also reflects miscellaneous technical and editoral changes at PSR level 564.
 E (07/15/83) This revision drops reference to initial file organizations and documents only what was called extended file organizations.
 Changes include an added feature to the FLSTAT utility.
 This revision also reflects miscellaneous technical and editorial changes at PSR level 577.
+F (12/16/85) This revision reflects the support of the CYBER 170 800 Series models and the CYBER 180 Computer Systems.
+This revision also reflects miscellaneous technical and editorial changes at PSR level 647.

-REVISION LETTERS I, O, Q, AND X ARE NOT USED
+REVISION LETTERS I, O, Q, AND X ARE NOT "ISED

-©COPYRIGHT CONTROL DATA CORPORATION 1978, 1979, 1981, 1982, 1983 All Rights Reserved Printed in the United States of America Address comments concerning this manual to:
+© COPYRIGHT CONTROL DATA CORPORATION 1978, 1979, 1981, 1982, 1983, 1985 All Rights Reserved Printed in the United States of America Address comments concerning this manual to:

 CONTROL DATA CORPORATION

 Publications and Graphics Division

-P. O. Box 3492
+P. 0.
+Box 3492

-SUNNYVALE, CALIFORNIA 94086-3492
+SUNNYVALE, CALIFORNIA 94088-3492